bobmonsour/bobmonsour.com/src/posts/slashing-by-caching.md

 image:
   source: "slashing-by-caching.webp"
   alt: "the word cache on a printed circuit board"
-  caption: "the word cache on a printed circuit board"
+  caption: "The word 'cache' on a printed circuit board"
 pageHasCode: true
 ---